Insider Guide: Best of Singapore

 For seaside dining, there's also a Red House branch at East Coast.

-After a two-year break from the culinary scene, local celebrity chef Sam Leong, has made a comeback by way of Forest, a Thai-accented modern Chinese restaurant on the ground level of the Equarius Hotel.
+After a break from the culinary scene, local celebrity chef Sam Leong has made a comeback by way of Forest, a Thai-accented modern Chinese restaurant on the ground level of the Equarius Hotel.

 Open for dinner only, Leong’s Discovery Menu wows with haute Chinese creations such as pan-seared foie gras with smoked duck breast on homemade crispy bean curd skin.